 - Overestimation of BAC: Certain breathalyzers assume the person being tested is of a particular body type, meaning the weight of alcohol to the volume of breath is standard for the reading.
 While most people fit that BAC category, some will show a higher amount of alcohol on their breath, which may not accord with the level of alcohol in their blood.

 - Alcohol in the mouth: Anyone who has ever experienced heartburn will know the familiar sensation of belching up stomach acid along with whatever it was working so hard to digest.
 If a person taking a breathalyzer test burped up alcohol recently, the device would give a false reading.
 Use of mouthwash can also skew results, as many types of mouthwash and breath fresheners contain alcohol.

 Call Our Experienced Attorneys Today!

-If you’ve been accused of driving under the influence, make sure you have an experienced legal adviser on your case.
+If you’ve been accused of driving under the influence or would like to challenge breathalyzer results, make sure you have an experienced legal adviser on your case.
 Contact us to speak with one of our Florida DUI attorneys for a free case evaluation.